On Using Admissible Bounds for Learning Forward Search Heuristics: Backgrounds

-Due to a lack of familiarity, the symbolic community tends to overlook the detailed mechanisms for selecting a suitable ML model and optimizing it.
-This section explains the basic background behind the commonly used MSE loss, including the assumptions that are implicitly made when it is used for training a model.

-Let $p^*(\rx)$ be the unknown ground-truth probability distribution of an observable random variable(s) $\rx$, and $p(\rx)$ be our current estimate of it.
-Given a dataset $\X=\braces{x^{(1)},\ldots,x^{(N)}}$ of $N$ data points, we denote an empirical data distribution as $q(\rx)$, which draws samples from $\X$ uniformly. $q(\rx)$ is entirely different from either $p(\rx)$ or $p^*(\rx)$ because it is a collection of points, i.e., a uniform mixture of dirac's delta distributions (\refeq{eq:empirical}). \emph{Maximum Likelihood Estimation} (MLE) assumes that $p^*(\rx)$ is equal to the $p(\rx)$ which maximizes its expectation over $q(\rx)$.
-In other words, MLE tries to maximize the probability $p(x)$ of observing each data point $x \sim q(\rx)$:
+Let $p^*(\rx)$ be the unknown ground-truth probability distribution of (an) observable random variable(s) $\rx$ and let $p(\rx)$ be our current estimate of it.
+Given a dataset $\X=\braces{x^{(1)},\ldots,x^{(N)}}$ of $N$ data points, we denote an empirical data distribution as $q(\rx)$, which draws samples from $\X$ uniformly.
+While often $q(\rx)$ may also be informally called a ground-truth distribution, $q(\rx)$ is entirely different from either $p(\rx)$ or $p^*(\rx)$ because it is a distribution over a finite set of points, i.e., a uniform mixture of dirac's delta $\delta$ distributions (\refeq{eq:empirical}).
+Our goal is to obtain an estimate $p(\rx)$ that resembles $p^*(\rx)$ as closely as possible.
+To do so, under the \emph{Maximum Likelihood Estimation} (MLE) framework, we maximize the expectation of $p(\rx)$ over $q(\rx)$.
+In other words, MLE tries to maximize the expected probability $p(x)$ of observing each data point $x \sim q(\rx)$: